 On the checkout page, shipping options will appear after a customer enters their address.
 The prices are calculated based on how the items in their order will be packaged (based on weight and dimensions) and their shipping address.
-If there are multiple options, customers can compare and select from them.
+If there are multiple options, customers can compare and choose from them.

 Run test orders to check rates and packaging

 To test how rates for different product combinations are calculated and placed in containers, run test orders.
-If rates seem too expensive, see Troubleshooting.

 If rates are higher than expected